TarekRaafat/skalex/design/alpha-4.md

 15. Adapter capabilities formalized into tiered interfaces (`StorageAdapter`, `BatchStorageAdapter`, `RawFileStorageAdapter`, `PathAwareStorageAdapter`).
 16. Non-tx writes to a tx-touched collection are rejected; rollback cannot clobber outside writes.
 17. `SkalexConfig` type exposes `lenientLoad`; logger level includes `'warn'`.
+18. `DataStore` abstraction replaces all direct `this._data` access in Collection.
+No `this._data.push`, `splice`, `indexOf`, or direct index assignment remains.
-18. All regression tests exist and pass.
+19. All regression tests exist and pass.
-19. The verification matrix passes.
+20. The verification matrix passes.

 ---